edekadt/GlassHouse-Telemetry/README.md

 ## Data

-Events captured by the telemetry system are stored in a json file located in the folder GlassHouse-data, in the same directory as your solution.
+Events captured by the telemetry system are stored in a json file located by default in the folder GlassHouse-data, within the same directory as your solution.
 Each session generates a uniquely ID'd file containing all the events.

+To change the directory in which files are stored, pass the desired directory as an argument of GlassHouse::init().